hall-n/hall-n.github.io/Notes.md

+**Maps and media**
 In the media that helped to popularize that tourism (Fabricand-Person 2011), the authorities show no negative reaction, allowing maps to be used freely (REF) and <mark style="background: #FFF3A3A6;">RESEARCH</mark>
 Yonemoto

+**tango**
+The idea that authorities were for or against pilgrimage starts with the issue of translation.
+In Japan there is not just one word for "pilgrimage" but over ? that denote the purpose or way in which the travel was undertaken.
+<mark style="background: #FFF3A3A6;">REFERENCE</mark>
+It is therefore critical to look at which type of pilgrimage the bakufu tolerated and for what reason.
+This point is underscored in Ambros research (2008).

 As Thal argues, "[p]ilgrimage, and the service industry that supported it, was integral to the growing market economy of Tokugawa Japan" (2005, 102).